Which Solar Analytics Data Download is right for me?

-Once you have selected the type of data you would like to download, a link will be sent to your email inbox.
+Once you have selected the type of data you would like to download, a link will be sent to your email address.
 Please note that the link is sent to the email address that you use to access the Solar Analytics dashboard.
-It may take our server up to 15 minutes to get the link ready and will get expired if not accessed in the next hour.
+It may take our server up to 15 minutes to get the link ready and will it will expire if not used in the following hour.

 Can end users access this data?

-Yes, End Users can access Monthly report of Daily energy data.
+Yes, end users can access the monthly report of daily energy data.
 Fleet site managers can view all report data.
-Special permission can be granted by the fleet owner to view detailed reports, with Solar Analytics support.
-On the rare occasion, that end users want a high level of data resellers are free to download and sent it on their behalf.
+Special permission can be granted by Solar Analytics support to allow fleet owners to view more detailed reports.
+On the rare occasion that an end user wants high level data reporting, resellers are free to download this on their behalf.

 A typical solar site with only three channels will contain around 20,000 lines of data in our Max report in five-minute format and is a very substantial data set.
-Thirty second data would contain around 200,000 lines of data and is considered very cumbersome and data heavy, hence is not provided.
+Thirty second data would contain around 200,000 lines of data and is considered too large to be easily provided.